wasmCloud/wasmcloud.com/docs/fundamentals/capabilities/create-provider/rust.md

 Creating a capability provider involves creating a native executable.
 All capability provider executables have the same basic requirements:

-- Accept a [Host Data](https://wasmcloud.github.io/interfaces/html/org_wasmcloud_core.html#host_data) structure from `stdin` immediately upon starting the executable.
+- Accept a [Host Data](https://wasmcloud.github.io/interfaces/html/org_wasmcloud_core.html#host_data) object from `stdin` immediately upon starting the executable.
 The host data is a base64 encoded JSON object with a trailing newline making it easy to pull from the `stdin` pipe.
 - Accept linkdef messages according to the [RPC protocol](/docs/hosts/lattice-protocols/rpc)
 - Communicate with actors via RPC messages defined by a capability contract
 - Respond to periodic health checks